-Last but not least, the third IT report template is an excellent asset when you need the right overview of your IT projects to supervise several activities at once.
-It tracks every task necessary to carry out your project, its evolution, where you stand at the moment, what is delayed or need action.
-On this report you can find:
+It tracks every task necessary to carry out your project, its evolution, where you stand at the moment, and what is delayed or needs action.
+With this IT report example you can find:

 - the total project budget compared to what has already been used and what is left

-- the overdue tasks, the time delayed, their original deadline and the employee responsible of the task
+- the overdue tasks, the time-delayed, their original deadline, and the employee responsible for the task

 - the workload on each employee’s shoulders, directly affecting their capacity to deliver a task on time